-Teaching/research assistantships, fellowships and awards
+Teaching/research assistantships, grader positions, and graduate fellowships and awards

 Various forms of financial support are available to new and continuing graduate students including teaching and research assistantships.
 These opportunities may be accessed through each academic unit as well as individual faculty members.